aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export CGM to OTT" h2="Render CGM to OTT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to OTT</h2>

+The CGM (Computer Graphics Metafile) file format is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+However, the OTT (OpenType Font) file format is a font format used for storing and exchanging font data.
+It is widely used in the publishing and printing fields.
+Therefore, it is necessary to convert CGM to OTT in order to make the graphics data available for publishing and printing.

+<h2>How Aspose.Total Helps for CGM to OTT Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert CGM to OTT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert CGM file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to OTT.
+Aspose.Total for C++ is a suite of file format automation libraries that allows C++ developers to easily convert CGM to OTT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert CGM file format to DOC.
+This API provides a comprehensive set of features for creating, editing, and manipulating PDF documents.
+Secondly, by using the advanced Word Document Processing API Aspose.Words for C++, you can export DOC to OTT.
+This API provides a comprehensive set of features for creating, editing, and manipulating Word documents.

+Aspose.Total for C++ is a powerful suite of file format automation libraries that makes it easy for C++ developers to convert CGM to OTT.
+It provides a comprehensive set of features for creating, editing, and manipulating PDF and Word documents.
+With Aspose.Total for C++, C++ developers can easily convert CGM to OTT in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}